Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Results

-We observe that only the Euphemia algorithm generates zero MWPs, albeit at the expense of welfare losses.
-An interesting observation is that the welfare losses of Euphemia -- as discussed in Section \ref{subsec:results_costs} -- exceed, on average, the MWPs required under a national welfare-maximizing allocation, irrespective of the pricing rule.
+In terms of average MWPs to compensate generator losses, only the Euphemia algorithm generates zero MWPs, albeit at the expense of welfare losses.
+An interesting observation is that the welfare losses of Euphemia -- as discussed in Section \ref{subsec:results_costs} -- exceed, on average, the MWPs required under a national welfare-maximizing allocation (i.e., a zonal model as described in Section \ref{sec:zonal-market-clearing} with a single zone), irrespective of the pricing rule.
 This implies that the additional generated welfare could potentially cover the MWPs under a national allocation, resulting in a net welfare gain.
 Under nodal pricing, MWPs tend to increase compared to zonal pricing, particularly for IP pricing.
 This can be attributed to the fact that under a national allocation rule, there exists a single hourly IP price set at the variable cost of the marginal generator.
 With positive fixed costs and constant variable costs, such a generator will inevitably incur a loss and necessitate MWPs under IP pricing.
 In contrast, nodal pricing involves several hourly IP prices and price-setting generators across the network, leading to higher overall MWPs.
 Conversely, the Join pricing rule generates lower MWPs than IP and CH pricing, constituting a negligible share of the total costs outlined in Table \ref{tab:costs}.
-MWPs follow similar patterns across different zonal configurations, but increase with nodal pricing.